Skip to content

 CSS Variables

-CSS Variables, also known as Custom Properties, allow you to define reusable values in your CSS.
-They enable easier maintenance and flexibility by storing values that can be reused throughout your stylesheet.
+CSS Variables, officially called as Custom Properties, allow you to define reusable values in your CSS.
+They enable easier maintenance and flexibility by storing values that can be reused throughout your stylesheets.
+In case of any change required, you can change the variables and it will reflect across the website, making it easier to change the styles.
+Lets look at how we can achieve this.

 CSS variables are declared using the -- prefix, followed by the variable name.
 They are defined within a CSS rule, and their values can be any valid CSS value, such as colors, dimensions, or even complex values like gradients.